 Website marketplaces include sites like Flippa or eBay.
 The good thing about listing your website or domain with an established marketplace is that the buyers are already there.
 In most cases, the buyers find your listing so you don’t have to work as hard trying to promote your listing.
 The bad thing about selling via a marketplace are the listing and commission fees.
 Also, you probably won’t get the best price.
 For these reasons, you should do some math ahead of time to ensure there is enough room for profit.
 No point in using a marketplace if you’re not going to be making any profit.

 A broker is an individual or a company that specializes in buying and selling websites/domains on behalf of their clients.
 Unlike marketplaces that may handle both websites and domains, brokerages typically specialize in one or the other.
 For example, companies like Latonas and FE International only specializes in website brokerage.
-While there are companies that focus solely on domains like Domain Holdings, Media Options and Outcome Brokerage.
+While there are companies that focus solely on domains like Domain Holdings, and Media Options.

 The benefit of using a broker is that they are experienced at what they do.
 They have industry connections, and they do all the legwork for you, from research to marketing.
 Furthermore, they have the negotiation skills to help you get top dollar.
 The only downside to using a broker is the commission fee, but does it really matter if you are hitting your reserve price anyway?